-A large number of Java-based programs require Java Runtime Environment (JRE) to run smoothly regardless of operating systems.
-For development purposes, most IDEs like Eclipse and NetBeans require Java Development Kit (JDK) installed on the machine.
-Whether you are a newbie developer looking forward to learning development or perhaps an application you have installed requires you to have Java installed on your system, we have you covered.
-Setting up of JAVA_HOME path is quite easy.
+Many Java-based programs require the Java Runtime Environment (JRE) to run smoothly regardless of the operating system.
+For development, most IDEs like Eclipse and NetBeans require the Java Development Kit (JDK) on your computer.
+Whether you’re a newbie who wants to learn how to develop or an application you have installed requires a Java installation on your system, we’ve got you covered.
+Setting up the JAVA_HOME path is quite simple.

-In this tutorial, we are going to learn how to install JDK on Ubuntu 18.04 and 20.04 and then set up the java home path.
-Let’s start by installing the JDK first.
+In this tutorial, we will learn how to install the JDK on Ubuntu 20.04 and Ubuntu 22.04 and set up the Java_HOME path.
+Let’s start with the installation of the JDK.

 Install OpenJDK on Ubuntu

 Note: Make sure that you have updated the Advanced Package Tool (APT) before you move forward to install OpenJDK.

 Press Ctrl + Alt + T to open the terminal and enter the following command mentioned in the box.
 You can either install OpenJDK 8 or the newer versions OpenJDK 11 to OpenJDK 18.
 Not all versions are available on any Ubuntu version, you can check for available versions with the command:

 sudo apt install openjdk-8-jdk

 Install OpenJDK 11